High blood pressure, or hypertension, isn’t something you want to take lightly.

 Not only does it rarely show symptoms, but it can also quickly spiral into an array of devastating complications.

 If you have high blood pressure, it is important to get it treated early.
 The higher your blood pressure, the more vulnerable you are to other health problems and complications.
+Do monitor your blood pressure with a home use blood pressure monitor.

 The Effects of High Blood Pressure